PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 -Plan:
--Monday- Meeting with Lindsey 9 a.m., Work on PPM -Tuesday- Meeting with Team 2 p.m., Work on PPM -Wednesday- Work on PPM
+-Monday- Meeting with Lindsey 9 a.m., Work on PPM -Tuesday- Meeting with Team 2 p.m., Work on PPM- Contiue building Wet and Dry Photography instructions for Arthropods, Start equipment List.
+-Wednesday- Work on PPM
 -Thursday- Work on PPM
 -Friday- Work on PPM